PubInv/freespireco/proposal.md

 ## Expected Impact

-This grant will allow Public Invention to:
+This two-year grant will allow Public Invention to:
-* Bring four important free-libre open source medical devices to small-run production sufficient to spark for-profit firms to consider mass production.
+* Bring four important free-libre open source medical devices to short-run production sufficient to spark for-profit firms to consider mass production.
 These devices will be open to all persons and all nations, making their emergency deployment on a large scale possible, potentially saving